genesiscommunitysuccess/docs/docs/03_server/11_tooling/02_intellij-plugin.md

 ![Debug Window](/img/intellij-ui.png)

 :::info
-Please note we are using [GENESIS_ROUTER](../../../server/configuring-runtime/genesis-router/) as our API_HOST and its default port is 9064.
+Note that we are using [GENESIS_ROUTER](../../../server/configuring-runtime/genesis-router/) as our API_HOST; its default port is 9064.
 Therefore, your router port in the settings should be as below.

 ![Router Settings](/img/plugin-router.png)
 :::

 ### Making a change

-When changing files related to a certain process there is no need to redeploy the entire application.
+When changing files related to a certain process, there is no need to redeploy the entire application.

 When you restart a process, the modules relating to the process will be rebuilt and re-deployed automatically.

-For wider reaching changes, such as changing dependencies, a full redeploy of the application is required:
+For wider-reaching changes, such as changing dependencies, a full redeployment of the application is required:

 1. Click on the **Deploy Genesis** button on the toolbar.